A healthy update on sour cream pound cake, this Greek Yogurt Pound Cake w/Blueberry-Chia Sauce is perfect for summer berries!

 This Greek Yogurt Pound Cake with Blueberry-Chia Sauce is one that I developed last summer and it very quickly became my youngest son's favorite dessert of the season.
 It's easy to make, but impressive for guests.
 No matter whether you pick your blueberries yourself or snag a basket at your grocery store, I promise it will fast become a favorite around your house.

-Be the most popular guest at the summer cookout.
+Be the most popular guest at the cookout.
 Bring this this Greek Yogurt Pound Cake with Blueberry Chia Sauce.
 Tweet this

 Greek Yogurt Pound Cake with Blueberry-Chia Sauce